kmarusek/Bevi/wp-content/plugins/code-snippets/readme.txt

 4. Importing snippets from an export file

 == Changelog ==

+= 3.3.0 (09 Mar 2022) =
+* Fixed: Do not enqueue CSS or JS snippet file if no snippets exist.
+(PRO)
+* Improved: Added additional editor shortcuts to list in tooltip.
+* Added: Filter for changing Snippets admin menu position.
+[See this help article for more information.](https://help.codesnippets.pro/article/61-how-can-i-change-the-location-of-the-snippets-admin-menu)
+* Added: Ability to filter shortcode output.
+Thanks to contributions from [Jack Szwergold](https://github.com/JackSzwergold).
+* Fixed: Bug causing all snippets to show in site health information instead of those active.
+* Fixed: Unnecessary sanitization of file upload data causing import process to fail on Windows systems.

 = 3.2.2 (17 Nov 2022) =
 * Fixed: Plugin lacking a valid header error on activation.